1. Use cases

 - Single speaker only

-- Stable volume, pitch, and emotion
+- Clear articulation, steady volume, tone, and emotion

 4.2 File formats